 The great part about this system is that eBird also lets you look at the data that other bird watchers have recorded.
 When you visit the eBird tools page, you can view bar charts and range maps generated for any species, time period, and location you choose.

-We’ve also put the immense eBird database (provided by bird watchers like you) to use making animated occurrence maps.
-These novel maps let you see how a bird’s range changes in the U.S. from week to week throughout the year—like the Upland Sandpiper from the previous example:
+We’ve also put the immense eBird database (provided by bird watchers like you) to use making animated occurrence maps—the animated Upland Sandpiper map is pictured here.
+These novel maps let you see how a bird’s range changes in the U.S. from week to week throughout the year.

 Available for everyone,